 For gymnasts, having loose joints helps them generate both the explosive power they need to perform the twists, turns and tumbles in various gymnastics events, and gives them the flexibility to achieve the grace and form associated with the sport.

-Unfortunately, says Frank Petrigliano, MD, an orthopaedic surgeon at Keck Medicine of USC, having loose joints can also cause athletes to experience more pain and injury over a lifetime.
+Unfortunately, her orthopaedic surgeon at Keck Medicine of USC said that having loose joints can also cause athletes to experience more pain and injury over a lifetime.
 When a large joint such as a shoulder is loose, it moves more and can wear on the surrounding cartilage or ligaments and lead to tears, sprains or dislocations.

 Before she had even started her college gymnastics career, Anna had dislocated her shoulder twice.
 But it was earlier this year while performing a pirouette on the uneven bars that she felt an odd sensation in that shoulder.